 Who said, Organization is the key to success?
 We can’t remember either, but he/she was right.
-If you want to make positive changes in 2013, why not start in your home?
+If you want to make positive changes, why not start in your home?
 An organized and uncluttered home simply makes life less stressful, especially if your life is busy with kids.
 Here are some tips to get started:

 Throw It Out

 When in doubt, throw it out.
 Phase one of this operation consists of throwing out or donating to charity all your extra stuff.
 If you don’t use it or if it no longer serves any good purpose think gadgets you plan on using one day and outdated magazines you know you’re going to refer back to sometime just get rid of it.

 After you’ve gotten rid of what you don’t need, clean what you do.
 Give your home a thorough, deep cleaning, shampoo the carpets and consider a visit from a pest control company if things are pretty bad.

 That cluster of remotes should have its own home; books and magazines belong on a shelf or bin.
 Make sure every room has a trash can.
 Once you’ve parted with the items you don’t need and cleaned, it’s time to tackle your organizing issues like a professional.

 Buy some stackable bins to organize things like brushes, hair clips and styling tools, and then make sure you use them no leaving these on the counter anymore.
 If everybody in the family uses different shower products, buy individual shower caddies and keep them under the sink, so that they’re only in the shower when in use.
 Throw out old make-up and lotions and buy a drawer organizer, and if your bathroom floor gets littered with wet towels and bathrobes, get a few over-the-back-of-the-door hooks.